 WHO WE ARE

-We honor the landscape as it existed 500 years before contact, drawing wisdom from Indigenous ecological principles, natural history, and the resilience of native species.
-Our work blends ancestral knowledge, modern science, and community connection to grow what we call a hopeful civilization — one rooted in care, balance, and regeneration.
+We look back to the landscape before its present state of degradation, drawing on Indigenous ecological principles, natural history, and the resilience of native species.
+Our work at this native tree farm in Massachusetts weaves together ancestral knowledge, modern science, and community connection to nurture a hopeful civilization rooted in care, balance, and regeneration.

 At Hopewell, trees are more than plants.
-They are teachers, connectors, and living bridges that reconnect people to the land and to each other.
+They are sources of food, teachers, connectors, and living bridges that reconnect people to the land—and, at our native tree farm Massachusetts, we hope they will stand for generations to come.

 Want to join?